Deriving photon spin from relativistic quantum equations: Nonlocality of photon spin and relativistic quantum constraint: Nonlocality of Photon Spin Determined by RQC

 which is dependent on the momentum.
 In the first place, it coincides with the well-known conclusion that the spin of the photon is always oriented in its propagation direction \cite{Jauch-R}.
 In the second place, it has commuting Cartesian components,

-in perfect agreement with the result that was obtained in the framework of second quantization \cite{van-N}.
+in perfect agreement with the result that was obtained in the framework of second quantization \cite{van-N1, van-N2}.
 In the third place, commuting with the Hamiltonian $[H, \mathbf{S}]=0$, it is now a constant of motion.
 In a word, the RQC makes the spin of the photon depend on the momentum of the photon.
 It is no longer an independent degree of freedom \cite{Bial-B}.
 As a result, the expectation value of the spin of the photon in an arbitrary state $\psi$ is given by

-The concrete dependence of $\mathbf{S}$ on the momentum determines that there is no local density for the photon spin in position space.
+The occurrence of the dyadic $\mathbf{ww}$ in $\mathbf{S}$ results in the absence of the local density for the photon spin in position space.
 To see this, we substitute the inverse Fourier transformation of Eq. (\ref{FT}) into Eq. (\ref{EoPS}) to get

 where